katrinab2727/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1/messages/en-us.txt
 bash: cd: lecture1/messages/en-us.txt: Not a directory
 ```
-The working directory was home when the command was run.
-An error message was outputted because `cd` can only take in arguments that are directories, so the path must lead to a directory.
+With home being the working directory at the time of the command, an error message was outputted because `cd` can only take in arguments that are directories, so the path must lead to a directory.
 Since the path lead to a file, an error occured because the working directory can not be changed to a file.